Content updated Nov. 8, 2021, by Riley Nisbet

-The White House announced Monday that it will be lifting its travel ban on 33 countries in early November for all fully vaccinated travelers to the United States.
+The White House lifted its travel ban on 33 countries, Monday, Nov.
+8, 2021, for all fully vaccinated travelers to the United States.
 For those flying into the U.S. proof of full COVID-19 vaccination will be necessary along with a negative Covid-19 test taken no more than three days before departure.

-The U.S. has been slow to re-open for travel to the frustration of international allies, and in some cases the U.S. returned to restricted travel lists.
-In June, the European Union relaxed its restrictions on U.S. travelers, but until Monday’s announcement, this leniency had not been reciprocated by the U.S. Although a specific lift date is still unannounced, the announcement is still exciting progress as the U.S. prepares to accept visitors for the first time since its initial travel ban on China was enacted in March 2020.
+Before lifting the ban, the U.S. had been slow to re-open for travel to the frustration of international allies, and in some cases, the U.S. returned to restricted travel lists.
+In June, the European Union relaxed its restrictions on U.S. travelers, but this leniency had not been reciprocated by the U.S. With the ban lifted, the U.S. will be accepting international, non-emergency travelers for the first time since the initial ban on China was put in place in March 2020.